 Many of us have considered the possibility of job-loss, but when it goes from a metaphorical possibility to bleak reality, the immediate need to adjust can be hard to manage.
 Whether you are on your own, a single parent, or part of a partnership or marriage, job-loss can be a life-altering strain.
 Whether you’re looking at going back to school, networking for job opportunities, or reaching out to a job coach, the work necessary after job loss can feel daunting.

 Mid-life crisis life transition:

 And now we get to the Mid-life crisis!
 An idea that has essentially taken on a life of its own within Hollywood and society at large.
 In Reality, “mid-life” can be anywhere between the ages of 40-60, affect any gender, and can result in much more than buying a flashy car and inappropriately young clothing.
-As in your 30’s crisis transition, this is also a time of look back.
+As in your 30’s crisis transition, this is also a time to look back.
 Some of the difficulties people face in mid-life crisis might include the reality of one’s own mortality, changing appearance, and the feeling of urgency around the need to change.
 Many people experience more than one mid-life crisis.
-For example it is common for successful business people to experience one because they have become so successful and people treat them differently when they hit forty and another at 55 when they tire of “playing the game”
+For example, it is common for successful business people to experience one because they have become so successful and people treat them differently when they hit forty and another at 55 when they tire of “playing the game”

 Retirement Life Transition:

 Going from 30-60 hours/week of hard work to having an additional 30-60 hours of free time sounds fantastic!
 Sign me up!
 Many of us look at “retirement” as the ultimate goal.
 We fantasize about never having to work again, or about all the things we’ll finally do.
 Seldom do we think of what a major change retirement is.
 Too often people finally make it to their goal, “retirement,” and find themselves depressed 3 months in.
 Why?
 Chalk that up to life transitions.

 Health Issue Life Transition: